EmimBilek/belajar-c-sharp/README.md

 ```
 > All arithmetic and comparison operators can be overloaded.
 For instance, you could define greater than and less than operators for the boxes that would compare the Boxes and return a **boolean** result.
 Just keep in mind that when overloading the greater than operator, the less than operator should also be defined.

+## Inheritance
+**Inheritance** allows us to define a class based on another class.
+This makes creating and maintaining an application easy.
+The class whose properties are inherited by another class is called the **Base** class.
+The class which inherits the properties is called the __Derived__ class.
+For example, base class **Animal** can be used to derive **Cat** and **Dog** classes.
+The derived class inherits all the features from the base class, and can have its own additional features.